NASCAR All-Star Race: Format history

 Known as the "Brad Keselowski Rule" for the driver whose idea it was designed, the race would return, in its 30th year as a multi-segment race, to a three-segment format.
 The first two segments were to be 50 laps, which would effectively require a pit stop in each segment (cars can make 50-55 laps per green flag run).
 The pit stop had to be performed under green flag conditions and a two (or more) tire change is required.
 During the second segment, the stop had to be before lap 35.

 At the end of the first segment, a minimum of two tires were required to be changed during the pit stop.
 Following the end of the second segment, a random draw determined whether nine, ten, or eleven cars would be forced conduct a four-tire pit stop.
 Those cars were required to line up behind the cars that did not pit.
 Cars below that mark could pit but had to line up after the cars that made a mandatory pit stop.

 Keselowski said the thirteen green flag lap segment was set because the NASCAR Drivers Council considered factors regarding pit stops and how many laps it would take to come back to the front, which would be around 10-15 laps, so 13 was chosen.

 The Showdown and fan vote also changed for 2016.
 In addition to the old "No Bull Sprint" format, a third segment of ten laps was added.
 A two tire stop was required between segments.
 The winner of each Showdown segment advanced to the All-Star Race, and skips the remaining two segments.

 The fan vote allowed two drivers to transfer the main event.
 Originally scheduled for one driver voted by the fan vote, the rules called for a second in 2016 because of a quirk in the eligibility.
 There were 16 drivers eligible for the All-Star Race, so the rules were designed so the three Showdown winners and the fan vote winner would make it 20.
 With Jeff Gordon, eligible by the November 2015 Martinsville win, retired, the runner-up in the fan vote was chosen to advance.
 If special circumstances warranted the withdrawal of another eligible driver, the third (and subsequent) placed driver in the fan vote would have also advanced.

+Trophy

+When the race was at North Wilkesboro Speedway in 2023, the All-Star trophy became a replica of a moonshine still, honoring the sport's bootlegging roots.